akirasoft/keptn-springoneplatform/README.md

 Before you do this step, be prepared with your GitHub credentials, Dynatrace tokens, and Cloud provider project information available.

 This will prompt you for values that are referenced in the remaining setup scripts.
 Inputted values are stored in `creds.json` file.
-For example, on GKE the menus looks like:
+For example, on GKE the menu looks like:

 ```
 ===================================================================